rahilshaikh12/soc-nsm-architecture/infrastructure.md

 ## Network Architecture & Edge Visibility

-To achieve full visibility into raw internet traffic without introducing the cost or complexity of an enterprise edge router (e.g., pfSense/OPNsense), this project utilizes a highly targeted Port Mirroring (SPAN) topology.
+To achieve full visibility into raw internet traffic without introducing the cost or complexity of an enterprise edge router (e.g., pfSense/OPNsense), I utilized a highly targeted Port Mirroring (SPAN) topology.

 A managed switch is placed physically inline between the ISP modem and the home router, operating strictly at Layer 2 to avoid exposing the management interface to the WAN.
 The switch is configured to mirror all ingress and egress traffic crossing the WAN boundary and forward it to the IDS sensor.